Turning Leftovers into Tasty Dog Food

 Onions: like garlic, onions are in the Allium family of plants, which contain compounds that can make dogs sick.
 Onions can also cause anemia.

 Avocado: should never be fed to dogs because it contains a toxin called persin.
-This can cause fluid retention in a dog’s lungs and chest, making it difficult to breath.
+This can cause fluid retention in a dog’s lungs and chest, making it difficult to breathe.
 This can lead to oxygen deprivation and even death.

 Macadamia nuts: never give these to your fur baby.
 This is one of the most poisonous foods for dogs.
 They can cause increased body temperature, vomiting, inability to walk and lethargy.
 They can also cause problems for a dog’s nervous system.